 The acronym ERP stands for Enterprise Resource Planning and refers to creating a more efficient, leaner, better-automated and integrated business through sophisticated technology solutions.

 ERP software then, is a business management technology solution that businesses and manufacturers use to collect, store, manage, and communicate data across all functions of the enterprise.
 Users interact with the software via visually-collaborate dashboards.
 Typically ERP dashboards contain color-coded bar charts and graphs, along with other visual descriptions of data that give users a fast look at key metrics.
 It is crucial that ERP users have access to dashboard metrics because they track and measure data that leads to business process improvement.

-If you want to learn more about ERP, this guide is a great place to start, or you can watch our video above.
+If you want to learn more about ERP, the guide below is a great place to start, or you can watch our video above.